 1. Introduction

 You have a legal right to be informed about how Essa Foundation Academies Trust uses any personal information that we hold about you.
+Essa Foundation Academies Trust is the academy trust that owns and operates your school.
 To comply with this, we provide a ‘privacy notice’ to you when we are processing your personal data.

-This notice explains how we collect, store and use personal data about pupils at our school, like you.
+This notice explains how we collect, store and use personal data about pupils at our schools, like you.

 Our trust, Essa Foundation Academies Trust is the ‘data controller’ for the purposes of data protection law.